bjssacademy/advanced-tdd/chapter08/chapter08.md

 }
 ```

-The choice here to go with the 2D array to store ships is relatively unimportant. the `PlaceShip` code will have to translate between the "A1" style location we chose to the array-friendly `[0][0]` subscripts.
+The choice here to go with the 2D array to store ships is relatively unimportant.
+The `PlaceShip` code will have to translate between the "A1" style location we chose to the array-friendly `[0][0]` subscripts.

+> Key TDD Point: We do not have to 'ripple out' implementation details through our interface.
+We choose as designers.
+We can translate in the implementation.

 ### Decoupling